Political messages of Dr. Seuss: Marvin K. Mooney Will You Please Go Now!

 Marvin K. Mooney Will You Please Go Now! was written in 1972.
 On the surface, the story is one of Marvin K. Mooney, a young child who needs to go to bed and is asked to "go" in many ways.
 The book was turned into a political statement in July 1974 by a collaboration with political humorist Art Buchwald.
 Dr. Seuss crossed out "Marvin K. Mooney" wherever it occurred in a copy of his story, and replaced it with "Richard M. Nixon".
 With Dr. Seuss's approval, Buchwald and his editors reprinted the markup as a newspaper column, and it was published July 30 in The Washington Post.
-President Richard Nixon resigned ten days later on August 9 as a result of Watergate.
+President Richard Nixon resigned ten days later on August 9 as a result of the Watergate scandal.

 The Butter Battle Book

 The Butter Battle Book, written in 1984, was a thinly disguised allegory about the danger and implications of the Cold War, in particular the arms race.
 The book's premise is about a war that is fueled by the different viewpoints of how one should butter one's bread.
 The Yooks and Zooks constantly try to build better weaponry to scare the enemy.
 The book's message is that the arms race could be avoided if the trivial misunderstanding of "which side of bread is to be buttered", could just be let go, which would lead to each side not needing to increase the power of its arsenal.